dhrubo55/personal-blog/content/posts/day-59-understanding-proxy-and-dynamic-proxy-in-java.md

 #### Disadvantages

 It uses the java Reflection Api which tends to be slow in performance and object creation.
+Will also feel magical if not have a good understanding how dynamic proxy is working and creating proxy in the runtime